SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: The SPO framework

 The vehicle demand varies dynamically over time and space.
 A common approach to manage this variability is discretizing the study area and time length into small intervals for easy implementation of specialized spatio-temporal deep learning models \citep{ke2021joint}.

 In this paper, the vehicle prediction problem is modeled on a spatio-temporal scale.
 For the spatial dimension, the study area is partitioned into various regular hexagon grids based on geographical information \citep{ke2018hexagon}.
+List of notations and dimensions for variables are provided in \ref{sec: appendix A} (See Table \ref{apd: list of notations} and Table \ref{apd: variable vectorization}).
 For the temporal dimension, each day is uniformly divided into equal time intervals.
 Consider a spatial network $\mathcal{G = (V, E)}$, where $\mathcal{V}$ denotes the set of vertices consisting of the set of origin grids $I$ and the set of destination grids $J$, i.e., $\mathcal{V = I \cup J}$, such that $\vert I \vert = \vert J \vert = N$.
 The set of edges $\mathcal{E}$ edges connects all adjacent grids.

 Let $V$ denote the vehicle class, with each class $v$ defined as $v = { c, f, a }$, where $c$ represents controllable DVs, $f$ represents free NDVs, and $a$ encompasses all vehicles.
 The set of time intervals is denoted as $T$, with each interval of length $\delta$ for each time interval $\tau \in T$.
 For each time interval $\tau$, the spatial distribution of each vehicle type $v$ is defined as $\mathbf{D}_{v}^{\tau} \in \mathbb{R}^{N}$.
 To be precise, $\mathbf{D}_{v}^{\tau} = [D_{v,1}^{\tau},...,D_{v,i}^{\tau};...,D_{v,I}^{\tau}]^{\prime} \in \mathbb{R}^{N}$, where $D_{v,i}^{\tau}$ represents the vehicle demand of vehicle type $v$ in grid $i$ at time $\tau$, and $^{\prime}$ is the transpose of a matrix.
 Then the matching distribution of all vehicles at time $\tau$ is represented by $\mathbf{D}_a^{\tau} = \mathbf{D}_{f}^{\tau} + \mathbf{D}_{c}^{\tau}$.